 - Tug Of War: Foreign Fire

 Edward III, Henry V, Henry VI, Part 1

 - Tug of War:

 Henry VI Parts 2 and 3, Richard III

 - View More Events

 - Ways to Save

 - Subscriber Ticket Exchange

-Chicago Shakespeare Theater utilizes the First Folio as its script and acting “blueprint.”
-The First Folio serves as an authentic and effective manual available to Shakespearean actors nearly 400 years after its publication.
-Shakespeare wrote his plays for the stage, not for print.
-In Shakespeare’s day, plays were not considered literature at all.
-When a play was published—if it was published at all—it was printed inexpensively in a small book, called a “quarto,” the sixteenth-century equivalent of our paperbacks.
-It was not until 1616, the year of Shakespeare’s death, when a contemporary of his, dramatist Ben Jonson, published his own plays in an oversized book called a “folio,” that plays were viewed as literature worthy of publication.
-Jonson was chided as bold and arrogant for his venture.
+Throughout much of the Renaissance, plays did not occupy the same high cultural status that we attribute to them today.
+In fact, theatrical texts were not viewed as “literature” at all.
+When a play was published (if it was published at all) it was printed inexpensively in a small book, called a “quarto,” the sixteenth-century equivalent of our paperbacks.
+It was not until 1616, the year of Shakespeare’s death, when a contemporary English poet and dramatist, Ben Jonson, published his own plays in a large-format book called a “folio”—the format traditionally reserved for the authoritative texts of religious and classical works—with the intention of challenging this pervasive understanding of theatrical texts as holding low literary value, that plays began to be understood as literature worthy of publication.
+Interestingly, Jonson was still chided as bold and arrogant for his venture for many years.